 The IASB published the final version of IFRS 16 on 13 January 2016.
 This standard replaces IAS 17, IFRIC 4, SIC 15 and SIC 27.
 The new standard specifies that all leases are to be recognised in the lessee's balance sheet.
 The new rules of IFRS 16 lead to an increase in total assets, an increase in EBITDA and, at the same time, higher depreciation charges and interest expenses, as well as to a shift of the expense from leases to the commencement of the respective lease term.
 VERBUND's leases include mainly arrangements regarding the provision of power plants, buildings, land, lines and vehicles.
-The initial application of IFRS 16 was carried out retrospectively, whereby the cumulative adjustments as at the initial application date were recognised.
-With this in mind, right-of-use assets and lease liabilities were recognised in the amount of €155.7m as at 1 January 2019, whereby the right-of-use assets were recognised in the amount of the lease liabilities at the initial application date.
+The initial application date were recognised.
+With this in mind, right-of-use assets and lease liabilities were recognised in the amount of $\in$ 155.7m as at 1 January 2019, whereby the right-of-use assets were included in the amount of the lease liabilities at the initial application date.
 The right-of-use assets are included in the balance sheet in the same line items in which the assets associated with the leases would also be presented.
 Lease liabilities are shown under other liabilities.
 This initial recognition did not have any effect on equity.
 The option was exercised to forego a reassessment of whether a contract contains a lease within the meaning of IFRS 16, provided the contract already existed on the initial application date.
 For these contracts, the previous classification in accordance with IAS 17 and IFRIC 4 applies.